The health sector and the

 Conclusion:

 The health sector is essential to our daily lives.
 However, we should advocate for more sustainable methods and practices within the health sector.
 There are numerous hygienic reasons for much medical waste.
 For example, when you go to your primary care physician the seat you lie down on has a thin sheet of paper; when your appointment is finished that sheet is thrown away and replaced.
 This is just one example of the many forms of medical waste.
 The only way to reduce the health sector's carbon footprint is by new innovative implementations.
-This could be as simple as replacing the regular bulbs with LEDs.
+This could be as simple as replacing the normal bulbs in our houses with LEDs.
 As the health sector is so critical to us as human beings there are numerous restrictions for sustainable progress.
 Still, it is not impossible for even the most subtle reforms in the health sector.